tormol/decopy/README.md

 ## WIP

-Only the scanning / reading part has been started on, and it's still incomplete.
+The scanning / reading part works, but using it has barely been started on.

 ## Goals